mattijn/topojson/README.md

 The result is TopoJSON.

-The following geometry types are registered as correct geometric input data:
+The following geometry types are registered as correct geographical input data:
 - `geojson.Feature`
 - `geojson.FeatureCollection`
 - `geopandas.GeoDataFrame`